Shaan (singer)

 Shaan was born on 30 September 1972 in Bombay in a Bengali family.
 His grandfather was Jahar Mukherjee, a well known lyricist, his father Manas Mukherjee, was a music director and his sister Sagarika is a singer as well.
 He grew up in Mumbai, Maharashtra.
 Shaan is married to Radhika Mukherjee, with whom he has two sons.

 Shaan began his career singing jingles for advertisements.
 Along with jingles, began to sing remixes and cover versions.
+His first song was "A Te Apple Kheye", which was released in 1977.

 He released Tomar Aakash in 2004, a Bengali album, along with his sister and featuring his father's unreleased songs.
 In 2006, he released a song with MLTR, "Take me to your heart".
-The song appears on his album Tishnagi, which is produced by Ranjit Barot and engineered by Ashish Manchanda.
+The song appears on his fourth independent solo album Tishnagi, which is produced by Ranjit Barot and engineered by Ashish Manchanda.

 See all